ibm-cloud-applaunch/fast-news/README.md

  - **Feature** - A feature is equivalent to a Java class where you define class members.
 	 - Let's call this feature - **ThemeBlue**
 	 - Define properties in this feature
-		 - property1  - lightColor
+		 - property1  - toolbarTextColor
-		 - property2 - darkColor
+		 - property2  - toolbarBackgroundColor
+		 - property3  - lightBackgroundColor

 ![Create feature](https://github.ibm.com/yasoni12/AppLaunchDemo/blob/app-customisation/images/create_feature.gif)